jphetphoumy/hackandpwned/content/articles/creating-a-simple-chatbot-with-langchain-and-ollama.md

 In short, RAG is like giving your AI a mini-upgrade with each query, ensuring it's always on its A-game when answering questions or helping out users.
 It's a game-changer for making AI interactions a lot more reliable and useful.

-## Installation of the tools: Ollama, Langchain and Gradio
+## Installation of the tools: Ollama, Langchain

+Let's play a bit with python and Local LLMs.
+We will create a simple python application that will use **Ollama** and **Langchain** to create your custom chatbot.

 ### Creating the python project